 For headteacher posts you should assign the school to a headteacher group which will determine the appropriate broad pay range.
-This should be done by calculating the total unit score for the school in accordance with paragraphs 5-8 of the STPCD 2017.
+This should be done by calculating the total unit score for the school in accordance with the STPCD.

 Have you ensured that you have modified the total unit score to include, where appropriate, permanent responsibility for additional schools?